getsentry/sentry-docs/src/collections/_documentation/data-management/event-grouping/grouping-enhancements.md

 This isn't useful for *all* projects, but it can work well for large applications with many crashes.
 The default strategy is to consider most of the stack trace relevant for grouping.
 This means that every different stack trace that leads to a crashing function will cause a different group to be created.
 If you do not want that, you can alternatively force the groups to be much larger by limiting how many frames should be considered.

-For instance, you could tell the system only to consider the top N frames, if any of the frames in the stack trace refer to a common external library:
+For instance, if any of the frames in the stack trace refer to a common external library, you could tell the system to only  consider the top N frames, :

 ```
 # always only consider the top 1 frame for all native events